A question about what the terms Hypnotist and Hypnoanalyst mean (also I talk about the initials CH, CI, CHT, BCH)

 Here are some of the initials used by members of the National Guild of Hypnotists (NGH).

-- Means Certified Hypnotherapist (Completed NGH Certification, Examination, and maintains certification by complying with requirements for ongoing continuing education).
+- Means Certified Hypnotist (Completed NGH Certification, Examination, and maintains certification by complying with requirements for ongoing continuing education).

-- Is the old initials for indicating that one is a Certified Hypnotherapist, and may may still be in use by other organizations (also, CHt).
+- Is the old initials for indicating that one is a Certified Hypnotist, and may may still be in use by other organizations (also, CHt).

-- Means Board Certified Hypnotherapist (additional examinations, both oral and written, and has shown the ability to write on the topic of hypnosis and hypnotherapy).
+- Means Board Certified Hypnotist (additional examinations, both oral and written, and has shown the ability to write on the topic of hypnosis).

-- Means that this is an experienced hypnotherapist (as least a CH), who has also been trained and certified as an instructor by the NGH.
+- Means that this is an experienced hypnotist (as least a CH), who has also been trained and certified as an instructor by the NGH.

 Other organizations may use other initials.
 You would have to contact each organization to find out what they mean to indicate with each credential.